 The difference between the two is often defined by their views on the Resurrection, but it goes deeper then that.
 The Pharisees added to God's word with their Oral Torah now passed on by the Rabbis.
 But the Sadducees limited God's Word to only the Five Books of Moses.
-That's why they could get away with denying the Resurrection, they gave no credence to Isaiah 26, Ezekiel 37 or Daniel 12.
+That's why they could sorta get away with denying the Resurrection, they gave no credence to Isaiah 26, Ezekiel 37 or Daniel 12.
 But Jesus in Matthew 22:32 did prove the Resurrection to them from The Torah.

 There is a "Jesus Words Only" movement out there, seeking to deny that Paul was inspired or a true Apostle, and that we should build our doctrine on Jesus words alone (though they generally feel the non Pauline Epistles don't contradict them).
-There is a tendency for them to favor Matthew and John over Luke, but the main website I've viewed of it seeks to defend Luke against the accusation that he was a Paulian and insists the Jesus in Luke was consistent with the Jesus in Matthew and John.
+There is a tendency for them to favor Matthew and John over Luke, but the main website I've viewed of them seeks to defend Luke against the accusation that he was a Paulian and insists the Jesus in Luke was consistent with the Jesus in Matthew and John.

 I'm glad frankly that there are enemies of Salvation by Faith Alone and Eternal Security who admit that's what Paul taught.
 Now they slander Paul by saying he taught Calvinism and other Gnostic things.
 As far the Calvinism I addressed that here.

 The basis for saying Paul was a Gnostic is argued by lots of enemies of The Bible, the problem with this movement's premise is the case for Paul being Gnostic is slightly weaker then the case for John being Gnostic (all that talk about The Logos, The Light and the Archon of The Kosmos).
 The Gnostics borrowed language from both of them, as well as Philo.